bjpicciano/SWEN-440-Ordering-System/README.md

-# SWEN-440:  Project 2
+# SWEN-440: Online Ordering System
 Fall 2018

-## Online Ordering System

 ### Overview:

-The system consists of three main components:  a command line order entry module, a central processing module and a data storage module.
+The system consists of three main components:  a command line order entry module, a controller module and a database.

- - The order entry module handles all communication with the user
+ - The order entry module handles all communication with the user.
- - The data storage module handles all communication with the underlying file system.
+ - The controller module handles all communication with the database.
- - The central processing system coordinates the activities across the system taking requests from the order entry module and interacting with the data storage layer to fulfill the request.

-## Architecture
-A key component of understanding and extending the **Online Ordering System** is its architecture.
-Management expects each team to fully document the architecture and how they plan to extend it.
-Components to consider in developing the architecture documentation are the key drivers, the _Architectually Significant Requirements_ the team is addressing, the architecture itself, and how the chosen architecture addresses the drivers.
+ - The database stores all product and transaction data.

 ## Development
 The **Online Ordering System** was developed using the Java language.
 The